adamchinkc/tfidf_wiki/README.md

 # topic_modelling_tfidf
-Topic Modelling TFIDF Optimization in Chinese News
+Topic Modelling Optimization in Chinese News Article

 Objective
 ---------------------------------------------
 This project intends to find a fast way to identify the keywords for the news article.
-Based on the feature of news article, TFIDF allows quick use of new keywords identified and fixs the trends of using new words/ new phrases in news.
+Based on the feature of news article, term frequency–inverse document frequency (tf-idf) allows quick use of new keywords identified and fixs the trends of using new words/ new phrases in news.

-In this project, IDF is calculated by using the articles in Wikipedia.
+In this project, idf is calculated by using the articles in Wikipedia.
 The adoption of TFIDF is fast and more accurate than using only a few articles in recent time, which would enlarge IDF when some hot topics are frequently discussed.